medeiros/medeiros.github.io/_posts/2020-10-11-Kafka-Producer-Concepts.md

 The acknowledgement can be of the the following types:

 - `acks=0`: no acknowledgment.
 Client do not expect any confirmation from the Broker.
 It just don't care.
 There is a risk of losing messages.
+It is ideal in cases in which data loss is not critical (metrics and logs).
 - `acks=1`: leader acknowledgment.
 This is the default.
 Client expects that only the partition leader to send confirmation, and not cares about the ISRs.
 It is more secure than `acks=0` in terms of data consistency, but still can lose messages (if leader was down before message can be replicated)
 - `acks=all`: all brokers' replicas of a topic (leader and ISRs) must confirm that the message was received.
-This is the slowest method, but much more secure in terms of data consistency.
+This is the slowest method, but much more secure in terms of data consistency, since no data is lost.
+This property must be used together with `min.insync.replicas`.
+  - `min.insync.replicas`: this is the minimal number of ISR (Leader and replicas) that must acknowledge the message in order to consider `all`.
+  In fact, "all" is not the case (but this value instead).
+This property may be set in broker or topic level (topic overrides broker definition).
+  A `NotEnoughReplicas` exception will be thrown if the number of replicas that acks the message is less than this parameter value.

 ## Message Keys